Alabama Hill Reclaimed

 I looked for every possible way to transform the tired brown exterior of this 1972 home into something more interesting and inviting.
 With much of the budget earmarked for interior renovations, large exterior changes weren’t possible, which made color and material choices especially important.
 The existing almond-toned window casings guided the color palette, and a creamy green/gray taupe proved to be the perfect complement.
 The vibrant red front door added a bold focal point and personality.
 Broken concrete walkways were replaced with flagstone and framed by simple and easy to manage landscaping.
 A new roof and the addition of solar panels completed the transformation.

 As long-time gardeners, we understood the power of good landscaping.
-With a yard that felt mostly flat and uninspiring—especially from the driveway—we added sweeping flowerbeds to soften the edges and give color yearn around.
+With a yard that felt mostly flat and uninspiring—especially from the driveway—we added sweeping flowerbeds to soften the edges and give color year around.
 We also planted a specimen maple to introduce seasonal color and give height and dimension to the yard.